Finmeccanica head arrested over India bribe allegations

 Finmeccanica convened a meeting of its board for Wednesday at 1700 GMT to consider the next steps.
 In a statement, it said activities would continue as usual "in order to limit the impact from today's judicial activities on, amongst other things, the disposals process under way."

-The heavily indebted group is seeking to sell its AnsaldoEnergia power engineering business to focus on its core aerospace and defense activities and avoid a costly credit rating downgrade.
+The heavily indebted group is seeking to sell its AnsaldoEnergia power engineering business to focus on its core aerospace and defence activities and avoid a costly credit rating downgrade.

-India, currently the world's largest weapons importer, has a history of corruption in defense deals dating back to the 1980s.
+India, currently the world's largest weapons importer, has a history of corruption in defence deals dating back to the 1980s.

 Police searched Orsi's home and the offices of AgustaWestland, close to Milan.
 The Milan offices of Finmeccanica, Italy's second-biggest corporate employer after Fiat Spa FIA.MI, were also searched.